emmanuelay/emmanuelay.github.io/content/posts/getting-started-with-hugo.md

 You've created the content that our site contains.
 In the next steps you are going to create the **templates**.

-## Add templates
+## Create templates

-Hugo has a concept of templates that resembles Wordpress.
-Templates are usually bundled into themes, but it is an optional construct.
+Templates in Hugo are usually bundled into themes, but it is an optional construct.
-There are two ways of adding templates to your site: **layouts** or **themes**.

-I will explain themes at a later stage, but for this tutorial I will just show you add a template to the **layouts** folder.
+I will explain themes at a later stage, but for this tutorial I will just show you create a basic template to render your content.
+This template will be placed in the **layouts** folder.

 ### Layouts folder